 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

-We also bring in experts who are currently working in roles such as performance analysis, strength and conditioning coaching, who deliver practical sessions and lectures alongside an academic member of staff.
+You will also be taught by Dr Jason Moran and Dr Alice Harkness-Armstrong, and we also bring in experts who are currently working in roles such as performance analysis, strength and conditioning coaching, who deliver practical sessions and lectures.

 By studying within our Essex Pathways Department for your foundation year, you will have access to the facilities that the University of Essex has to offer, as well as those provided by our department to support you: